 Juvenile polyposis syndrome is a rare autosomal dominant disorder associated with hereditary haemorrhagic telangiectasia.

-Neurofibromatosis is a common, autosomal dominant, neurodermatosis characterised by:
+Neurofibromatosis is a common, autosomal dominant, a neurodermatosis characterised by:

 - Café-au-lait macules

 - Systemic involvement, which can include gastrointestinal tumours

 Cronkhite-Canada syndrome is a sporadic syndrome that affects older adults.
 It presents with: